 So what became of Kamsing? – Well, the man with a nickname that means ‘Boastful Forever’ stayed in the unpaid ranks until 2004, competing in two more Olympic Games.

-In Sydney at 2000 competition.
-Kamsing lost in the Round of 16.
+At the Sydney 2000 competition, Kamsing lost in the Round of 16.
 Four years later, in Athens, he lost at the very first stage.

-It begs the question what would have changed if Floyd Mayweather had earned his rightful place at the top of the podium?
+It begs the question of what would have changed if Floyd Mayweather had earned his rightful place at the two steps above Kamsing.

 Dabbling in movies and a music career due to his notoriety on the back of unwarranted achievement, Kamsing has become something of a sideshow when competing in exhibitions where he was only allowed to punch.